 - Watercraft

-The most expensive incident, transportation claims have an average cost of $85,311.
+The most expensive incident, transportation claims, have an average cost of $90,914.
+This is an increase of over $4,000 from two years ago.

 Workers’ compensation claims can be tricky when an employee is injured in a car accident.
-Policies generally cover injuries if the employee was driving in the scope of their job description—for instance, a delivery driver.
-However, if they decide to run a personal errand or are commuting to work, their claim will most likely be denied.
+Policies generally cover injuries if the employee was driving within the scope of their job description—for instance, as a delivery driver.
+However, their claim will most likely be denied if they decide to run a personal errand or commute to work.

 - Drug and alcohol use